OSU-CS290-Sp2017/final-project-group-25/README.md

 New post needs to have a drop down or option to select between listing and sell order.

 Filters are broken as a result of server.js implementation

+Note: the outrageous number of commits made by me, sean cramsey is a result of installing the node_modules, the real number is closer 327, not sure though because that big commit involved changing a number of other files